Samsung/LPVS/README.md

     pip3 install scanoss
     ```

+2. Create necessary MySQL database and user (for the case when the database is supposed to be used)

+    2.1 Install MySQL server locally:

+    ```
+    sudo apt install mysql-server
+    ```

+    2.2 Start server:

+    ```
+    sudo service mysql start
+    ```

+    2.3 Then open Mysql command line interface:

+    ```
+    sudo mysql
+    ```

+    Run the following commands to create necessary database and user for SOSHUB:

+    ```
+    mysql> create database lpvs;
+    mysql> create user username;
+    mysql> grant all on lpvs.* to username;
+    mysql> alter user username identified by identified by 'password';
+    mysql> exit;
+    ```

+    2.4 Import existing dump file to newly created databse (optional instruction below):
+    ```
+    mysql -u username -p lpvs < src/main/resources/database_dump.sql
+    ```

+    When prompted, enter password: `password`

-2. Create necessary MySQL database and user and fill in `licenses` and `license_conflicts` tables with the information about permitted, restricted, and prohibited licenses (mandatory) as well as their compatibility specifics (optional).
+    2.5 Fill in `licenses` and `license_conflicts` tables with the information about permitted, restricted, and prohibited licenses (mandatory) as well as their compatibility specifics (optional).

     An example database dump file can be found in the repository at `src/main/resources/database_dump.sql`.

+    2.6 Update the lines of the `src/main/resources/application.properties` file:
+    ```text
+    spring.datasource.username=username
+    spring.datasource.password=password
+    ```

 3. Fill in the lines of the `src/main/resources/application.properties` file:
     ```text